vuejs/vue-test-utils/docs/guides/common-tips.md

 ### Shallow mounting

-Sometimes, mounting a whole component with all its all dependencies might become slow or cumbersome.
+Sometimes, mounting a whole component with all its dependencies might become slow or cumbersome.
 For example, components that contain many child components.

 Vue Test Utils allows you to mount a component without rendering its child components (by stubbing them) with the [`shallowMount`](../api/#shallowmount) method.